Links are sprinkled towards the end of your reading.

 ~ Take a nap.

-~ Spend time making appointments, or handling personal matters.
+~ Spend time making appointments, or handling personal matters with boundaries in view.

-~ If near the beach, go there, if near the mountains, go there — meet God there.
+~ Find a nearby park, or if near the beach, go there, if near the mountains, go there!
+Go to nature—meet God there.

-~ Take a weekly bubble bath with your favorite salt and essential oils, in order to detox and heal.
+~ Take a weekly bath with your favorite salt and essential oils in order to detox and heal.

 ~ Have a meeting-free day.

-~ Practice silence for 5 minutes with Centering Prayer.
+~ Practice silence for 5 minutes while you doodle or daydream.
 Initially, it's daunting, your imagination goes on hyperactivity and negative thoughts can begin to abound, but that's normal.

 ~ Download GPS For The Soul.

 ~ Make sure you consider one day of the week that will be a "no errand" day.
-You need margin.
+You need margin to just be and not do.

 Monthly Moment Idea